orimaro123/workshop-12/README.md

 #### Bonus

 Search for `TODO 5` in the code, You'll see a console.log that indicates that one of our components re-renders a lot without a reason, fix those re-renders using the tools you got in the lecture.

+If needed, you can find the workshop solution [here](https://github.com/monday-u-com/workshop-12/pull/2)